fb pixel code

 Mouth splints and TMJ Dysfunction

-Many people suffer from unexplained earaches, dizziness, face, head, neck, shoulder, and back pain, without knowing the cause of their pain.
+Many people suffer from unexplained earaches, dizziness, and face, head, neck, shoulder, and back pain without knowing the cause of their pain.

 At one time, patients seeking medical cures for these types of problems were told it was “all in their mind.”